nickmflorin/enumerated-literals/README.md

 1. **`invalidValueErrorMessage`** (`EnumeratedLiteralsInvalidValueErrorMessage`):

-   A function that can be used to format the error message for the `Error` that is thrown when an invalid value is encountered by the `EnumeratedLiterals` instance.
+   A function that can be used to format the error message for the `InvalidLiteralValueError` that is thrown when an invalid value is encountered by the `EnumeratedLiterals` instance.

    ###### Example